przemek83/icons-checker/README.md

 ![](screenshot_ubuntu.png?raw=true "")

 ## Description
-Small Qt application showing available icons for current OS.
+Small Qt application showing available icons for the current OS.
 Icons are built into Qt, enumerated using `QStyle::StandardPixmap` and accessible through the `QStyle::standardIcon` method.

 ## Getting Started
 This section describes briefly how to setup the environment and build the project.

 ### Prerequisites
-Qt in version 6.5 or greater, C++ compiler with C++17 support as a minimum and CMake 3.16+.
+Qt in version 6.5 or greater, C++ compiler with C++17 support as a minimum, and CMake 3.16+.

 ### Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake should: